10 Common Travel Problems in the Dominican Republic & Fixes

 3. Hotel Surprises (Not in a Good Way!)

-Sometimes, a hotel doesn’t match the pictures online—rooms may be smaller, older, or missing key amenities.
-In some cases, Wi-Fi is weak, air conditioning doesn’t work well, or the pool is under maintenance, leaving travelers disappointed.
+Sometimes a hotel does not match the pictures online.
+Rooms may be smaller, older, or missing key amenities.
+In some cases, Wi Fi is weak, air conditioning does not work well, or the pool is under maintenance, leaving you disappointed.

 ✅ Read Recent Reviews Before Booking

-Always check recent reviews on sites like Hotels.com, or TripAdvisor to get up-to-date guest experiences.
+Always check recent reviews on sites like Hotels.com, Booking.com, or TripAdvisor to get up-to-date guest experiences.

 Pay attention to comments about cleanliness, customer service, Wi-Fi strength, and maintenance issues.